rauricus/Bookfinder/README.md

     Maybe it's already enough to rule out bounding boxes with confidence -1, as these are "corresponding to _boxes_ of text".
 * Text processing:
     * The basic text processing is inefficient: the set of accepted characters is computed several times.
+    * The auto-correction of texts is always done with the English dictionary, which is wrong most of the time.
+    * The auto-correction of texts also falsely corrects some words, especially names.

 ## Next steps
 * Clean text, correct errors, maybe detect words.